 Solar Panels Help Reduce Electricity Bills

-There has been a shocking increase in energy bills in Ireland over the past few years, with the average price of electricity skyrocketing from just under €80 per megawatt hour at the start of 2019 to over €159 in February 2023.
+There has been a shocking increase in energy bills in Ireland over the past few years which has yet to be fully corrected, with the average price of electricity skyrocketing from just under €80 per megawatt hour at the start of 2019 to over €159 in February 2023.

-And while the cost of energy has decreased somewhat over the past year, relying on energy from your electricity provider is precarious.
+And while the cost of energy has decreased from record highs over the past year, relying on energy from your electricity provider is precarious.
 For example, energy bills rose by an eye watering 300% between March 2021 and March 2022, and they could rise again.

 The average household in Ireland uses 4,200 kWh of electricity per year, and with the current rates with some of the leading energy companies in Ireland, this works out at over €2,000 per year.